JohnGrime/OpenCVStarterKit/README.md

 * Admin rights on your Mac (to build/install OpenCV)
 * A webcam (if you're using the example programs with a webcam stream)

-I'm assuming you're using the default macOS command line setup (Terminal.app with bash), but the scripts etc should be portable with fairly minimal changes.
+The scripts assume the default macOS command line setup (Terminal.app with bash), but should be portable with fairly minimal changes.

 ## Introduction